ElRojo/go-vault/README.md

 ## Vault

 Given the information above I hope that the vault.go file is self explanatory.
 These are all the functions necessary to authenticate with vault and then read / write secrets as necessary.
-I decided to export the `ReadSecrets()` and `InitVaultClient()` functions in the case that this project were to expand into multiple packages.

 ### Vault Test